jacob-barna/TripleJR/ProjectProposal.md

 * Control Content Access To Fullscreen Presentation
 * Control Site Access To Autoplay Media
 * Send "Do Not Track" With Browsing Requests
+* Hardware Security Key Support (YubiKey) [15]

 In addition to the features above, Brave does not access data that is user identifiable and all ad campaign data collected is anonymized for the purpose of reporting and accounting.
-The browser does track user activities inside the application, however the code contains this information on the client device and does not allow server access to this data [13].
+The browser does track user activities inside the application, however the code contains this information on the client device and does not allow server access to this data [16].
+This feature of having a private system in which the browser preserve privacy is what Brave has named Privacy-Preserving Product Analytics (P3A) [17]

 * #### Motivation for selecting this project.
 As information technology students, we have seen many digital advancements in technology.
 We are living in an era where our online data is being sold to companies to promote products and target specific content to us, the users.
 Security and privacy are characteristics we value highly, and hope companies hold their promises when saying they do so as well.
 However, trusting companies becomes more difficult for us to do.
-Previous outbreaks which include tech conglomerates such as Facebook were fined $5 billion for violating consumers’ privacy rights [14].
+Previous outbreaks which include tech conglomerates such as Facebook were fined $5 billion for violating consumers’ privacy rights [18].
 Finding solutions to keep our privacy and security as we utilize technology and different online outlets is something we strive to do.

 A solution that users could look into happens to be an open-source web browser application called Brave.
 The Brave browser allows users to enjoy private, secure, and fast browsing.
 Our group is determined to conduct an analysis of this application throughout the semester and determine whether the Brave application holds up to their security features they present.
 We also feel that other users who value privacy and security can relate to this project, which is why we have assumed an environment that targets users who would be using a desktop or mobile device in a home setting or even work if permitted.
 As we move along throughout the semester, we hope that we are able to successfully assess this open-source application and even provide contributions to the Brave community.